The Holocaust in the Independent State of Croatia

 Of the minority, 9,000 Jews, who managed to survive, 50% of them did so by joining the Partisans or escaping to Partisan-controlled territory.
 The Partisans welcomed 10 Yugoslav Jews who were named National Heroes, the highest WWII award, including Jews from Croatia.
 Croatian civilians were also involved in saving Jews during this period.

 As of 2020, 120 Croats have been recognized as Righteous among the Nations.

 Background

+During the 1930's antisemitism grew among the Croatian extreme right, including the fascist, separatist Ustaše, nationalist students and radical Catholic organizations.
+The Ustaše leader (Croatian: Poglavnik, equivalent of German Fuhrer), Ante Pavelić, identified Jews, along with Serbs, as the principal enemies of Croats, writing before the war: